 2020: The Aegir vessel is now transformed into a dedicated offshore heavy lift vessel.
 Aegir’s already massive 4,000-ton main crane and the fact that her hull design is based on Ulstein’s SOC 5000 heavy lift vessel design, is a key benefit in this development.

-An update in November 2020 states that the Aegir has successfully completed the installation of North Oil Company’s Al-Shaheen Gallaf 1 Project.
+An update in November 2020 states that Aegir has successfully completed the installation of North Oil Company’s Al-Shaheen Gallaf 1 Project.
 Heerema was contracted for the transportation and installation of three topsides and three bridges by PTSC M&C Vietnam, who fabricated the structures at their yard in Vung Tau, Vietnam.
-The work consisted of installing three topsides weighing between 2000 and 2500 metric tons and three bridges weighing between 700-1100 metric tons.
+The work involved the installation of three topsides weighing between 2000 and 2500 metric tons and three bridges weighing between 700-1100 metric tons.
 These were installed onto pre-installed jackets in the Al-Shaheen field located around 80 km north of Ras Laffan, Qatar.
-Aegir arrived at block 5 of the Al-Shaheen on October 19, and began installing job.
+Aegir arrived at block 5 of the Al-Shaheen on October 19 and began the installing job.
 The Al-Shaheen oil field is Qatar’s largest and has a water depth of 60 meters with facilities consisting of 33 platforms and more than 300+ wells.
 The Al-Shaheen Gallaf 1 scope will support the North Oil Company’s ongoing development of the Al-Shaheen field.
 (Source: Nauticus Live)

 Please contact us for more information